 His research focuses on health inequalities (disparities), access to health care, social participation in health & health care, migration and health, and healthy environments, primarily among Latino and Latin American migrant populations.

-Daniel López-Cevallos is Associate Director of Research with the Center for Latin@ Studies and Engagement, Assistant Professor of Ethnic Studies, and Adjunct Assistant Professor of International Health.
-Before coming to OSU, he was Assistant Professor of Community Health at Western Oregon University.
-His research interests include Equity in Health & Health Care, Migration and Health, Governance in Health Systems, and Healthy Environments.
-Dr. López-Cevallos has worked in public health projects with rural, indigenous, and low-income communities in Oregon and Ecuador.
-He is an Affiliate Investigator with the Hispanic Community Health Study/ Study of Latinos, and a member of the International Society for Equity in Health and the American Public Health Association.
+Over the past 11 years, Dr. López-Cevallos has worked in health equity projects with rural, indigenous, and low-income communities in Oregon and Ecuador.
+He is an Affiliate Investigator with the Hispanic Community Health Study/ Study of Latinos, and a member of the American Public Health Association, the Oregon Public Health Association, and the American Psychological Association, Division 38: Health Psychology.
 Dr. López-Cevallos earned his PhD in Public Health at OSU, and his MPH and BS degrees from Universidad San Francisco de Quito, Ecuador.
 Personal website

-Magali is a Junior at Oregon State University, majoring in Human Services within the College of Human Development & Family Science.
+Magali is a Senior at Oregon State University, majoring in Human Services within the College of Human Development & Family Science.
 She comes from the small town of Nyssa, OR, where she graduated from high school and participated in the SMILE program.
 During her freshman year at OSU she enjoyed her time in the CAMP program.
 After graduating in 2015 she hopes to persue her dream of becoming a Social Worker, where she'll get to work with children and help people.